Congressional leaders reach agreement on COVID economic relief package

 The House and Senate convened Sunday afternoon and could vote on a relief and funding package by the end of the day.
 House Majority Leader Steny Hoyer told members to expect votes later in the day, and possibly "late into the evening."

 Congress passed a two-day extension of government funding that the president signed into law to avoid a government shutdown Friday night.
-That extension expires at midnight Sunday, meaning lawmakers would need to extend the deadline further if votes on the relief bill stretch into Monday.
-Leaders are hoping to combine the relief bill with the larger year-long $1.4 trillion spending package.
+That extension expired at midnight Sunday, meaning lawmakers needed to extend the deadline further if votes on the relief bill stretch into Monday.
+Lawmakers are combining the relief bill with the larger year-long $1.4 trillion spending package.

 An aide to Senator Pat Toomey of Pennsylvania and a senior Democratic aide confirmed late Saturday that the two sides had reached an agreement on the language in Toomey's proposal.
 Toomey said on a conference call on Sunday that he had agreed to narrow the language to apply only to the three lending facilities established by the CARES Act.